On super Pl\"{u}cker embedding and cluster algebras

 \begin{theorem} For $s=0$, the super Pl\"ucker map

 is an embedding. \end{theorem}

 We shall give proofs of Theorem~\ref{thm.embedgen} and Theorem~\ref{thm.embedalg} along similar lines.
 We shall evaluate the functions $\pl(U)$ and $\pl^*(U)$ at some combinations of basis covectors are show that this is sufficient to reconstruct $U$ up to equivalence, i.e. to reconstruct $L\in G_{r|s}(V)$.
 In other words, we will construct the inverse to $\Pl$ (and to $\pl$ for $s=0$) on the image.
 (Later we shall come back to the second problem, of describing the image.)

-Recall the construction of local coordinates (``inhomogeneous'') on the super Grassmannian given in subsection~\ref{subsec.recol}.
+Recall the construction of local coordinates (inhomogeneous) on the super Grassmannian given in subsection~\ref{subsec.recol}.
 Let $U$ as usual stand for the matrix of homogeneous coordinates on $G_{r|s}(V)$.
 In the open domain where a square $r|s\times r|s$ submatrix $U^{\aund}$ is invertible, the inhomogeneous coordinates in the $\aund$th chart are given by the matrix entries of $(U^{\aund})^{-1}U$.
 Here $\aund$ is a multi-index, $\aund=a_1,\ldots,a_r|\hat\mu_1,\ldots,\hat\mu_r$, giving the indices of $r$ even and $s$ odd columns in $U$.
-In order to express the entries of $(U^{\aund})^{-1}U$, we need to recall \textbf{``Cramer's rule in the supercase''}.
-(It was discovered in~\cite{rabin:duke} and obtained by a different approach in~\cite{tv:ber}.
-See also~\cite{tv:superdif}.)
-First recall that in the ordinary case, for an even $r\times r$ invertible matrix $A$ and a column-vector $b$, the familiar Cramer rule can be interpreted as the formula for the coordinates of the column-vector $c=A^{-1}b$:
+In order to express the entries of $(U^{\aund})^{-1}U$, we will use the ``super Cramer rule''.

-i.e. at the top the column-vector $b$ is inserted in the $j$th position in the matrix $A$ replacing its $j$th column $A^j$.
-Note that due to the multilinearity of determinant, this Cramer's formula holds true regardless of the nature of the coordinates of $x$.
-In particular, $x$ can be a purely odd (as well as purely even) vector.
-Secondly, in the supercase, for an even invertible $r|s\times r|s$ matrix $A$ and a column-vector $b$ (of size $r|s$), the ``super Cramer rule'' (\cite{rabin:duke},\cite{tv:ber}) gives the coordinates of $c=A^{-1}b$ as
+Note that the familiar Cramer rule for solving linear equations can be interpreted as the formula for the coordinates of the column-vector $c=A^{-1}b$, for an $r\times r$ invertible matrix $A$ and an arbitrary column-vector $b$: $c_j={\det(A^1,\ldots,A^{j-1},b,A^{j+1},\ldots,A^r)}/{\det A}$, i.e. at the top the column-vector $b$ is inserted in the $j$th position in the matrix $A$ replacing its $j$th column $A^j$.
+Due to the multilinearity of determinant, this formula holds true regardless of the nature of the coordinates of $b$.
+In particular, $b$ can be an odd vector.
+Now, in the supercase, for an even invertible $r|s\times r|s$ matrix $A$ and a column-vector $b$ (of size $r|s$), the \textbf{super Cramer rule} gives the coordinates of $c=A^{-1}b$ as